Scalable Casino Platform Architecture: A Practical Guide

 Split transactional vs analytical workloads

 A common failure pattern is running reporting queries on the same database that handles wallet writes.
+That slows critical paths and raises risk.

 Practical scaling methods

-Integrations: payments + game providers (how to avoid outages)
+Integrations: payments and game providers

 Diagram showing scalable payments flow with webhook service, message queue, idempotency keys, and reconciliation jobs, plus a game provider integration layer using provider adapters, circuit breaker, retry logic, and failover that can hide games in the lobby when providers fail.